ipld/ipld/specs/codecs/dag-eth/chain.md

     Logs              [Log]
 }

-# Status is an enum indicating whether or not the application of a tx was succesful
+# Status is an enum indicating whether or not the application of a tx was successful
 type Status enum {
     | Failed  ("0")
     | Successful   ("1")